WEEKLY ACTIONS

 Vashon2Voters Postcards

-We’re writing postcards to spur voter registration in New York and Wisconsin (ahead of the WI Supreme Court election coming in April).
-These are both priority states on the Get Out the Vote Matrix compiled by our amazing IV researchers.
+We’re writing postcards to spur voter engagement for the Wisconsin Supreme Court election coming in April and voter information in Georgia and Michigan.
+These are priority states on the Get Out the Vote Matrix compiled by our amazing IV researchers.

 The Blue Box at the Postcard Depot is OPEN and postcards are always available there – please be considerate and only pick up during daylight hours.
 In addition, we’ll be bringing the postcards to the Havurah for in-person writing every Thursday.